 Over the course of our story, humanity has been addicted to difference.
-Far too often, distinctions in race, gender, religion, sexual orientation, or social and economic class have been the justification for the cruelest and most wicked acts in history.
+Far too often, distinctions in race, gender, religion, sexual orientation, or social and economic class have been the justification for the cruelest acts in history.
 Thankfully, there have been men and women across the generations who have beaten back the waves of injustice.
 The late John Lewis – through speeches and non-violent protests – delivered piercing condemnations of America’s racial hierarchy and helped pass the Civil Rights Act and the Voting Rights Act.
-In 1930, Mahatma Gandhi marched 240 miles from his ashram to the Arabian Sea to make salt.
+In 1930, Mahatma Gandhi marched 240 miles from his ashram to the Arabian Sea to defy the British prohibition against Indians making salt.
 With that act of defiance, he – and nearly 50,000 others – put a crack in the edifice of British colonial rule over India.
 Mother Teresa served “the poorest of the poor” because she saw the face of God more often in the streets of Calcutta than from any preacher in any pulpit.
-The world has seen immense progress thanks in large part to men and women – known and unknown – who have guided the human race away from difference and darkness, and towards light and compassion and a common humanity.
-But humanity’s history is a long and connected chain that is not easily broken, and the ties of difference and indifference to the “other” often shackle us today.
+The world has seen immense progress thanks in large part to men and women – known and so many unknown – who have guided the human race away from darkness and toward the light.
+But humanity’s history is a long and connected chain not easily broken, and the ties of difference and indifference to the “other” still shackle us today.

 A child born in the upscale neighborhoods of wealthy nations will have the capacity to achieve the heights of their potential.
-By contrast, a child born into less affluent circumstances can expect the headwinds of poverty, crime, and a lack of education to be a constant struggle on their path in life.
-Too often, the major difference between the first child and the second is what side of a border they were on when they came into this world.
+By contrast, a child born into less affluent circumstances will face the headwinds of poverty, crime, and a second class education.
+Too often, the decisive distinction between those two children is what side of a border they were on when they came into this world.

-I am not here advocating the elimination of borders.
+I am not advocating the elimination of borders.
 The nation-state has been the primary organizing structure of humanity for centuries and to scrap Westphalian sovereignty would only lead to chaos and disorder.
 National identity provides us with language, purpose and culture.
 A country is a community bound together under a single identity.
-Great people have accomplished extraordinary feats in the name of their nation.
-We should continue to respect national sovereignty and never let the world fall into the chaos that would break out in the absence of borders.
+Extraordinary people have achieved extraordinary things for the sake of their nation.

-But what we must never accept is permitting our place of origin to blind us to our commitment toward our fellow human beings, or our common humanity.
+But what we must never accept is letting our place of origin blind us to our commitment toward our fellow human beings.
 When I travel by plane across cities, or states, or countries and I look down at the vast and diverse landscape that is our planet, I see no borders or boundaries from a map.
-I see the Earth, the sea, and think of the challenges and advances of humanity.
+I see the earth, the sea, and think of the challenges and advances of humanity.
 We are more connected now than ever before.
-Technology and communication have given us new insights into the lives of others around the world, often with just the swipe of our finger.
+Technology and communication have given us new insights into the lives of others around the world, usually with just the swipe of our finger.
 And our new closeness is teaching us – especially during this pandemic – that the problems of one can quickly become the problems of all.
 We cannot let an addiction to difference keep us from solving the defining issues of our time.
 We must regain our sense of common humanity by working together through international organizations like the UN or WHO.
-These institutions are not without their flaws – which we must reform.
-But they are our best tools in the project of building a better world – one where we move closer toward international community and pursue the universal goal for the equal advancement of humankind.
+These institutions are not without their flaws.
+But they are our best tools available to build a better world – one where we move closer toward international community and pursue the equal advancement and treatment of people everywhere.
 The travails and opportunities of this world are too great for fragmented responses spread out among squabbling nations.
-To beat COVID-19, or to halt the advancement of climate change, will take collective action.
+To beat COVID-19, or to halt climate change, will take collective action.

-The struggle will not be easy or quick.
-It will take decades and perhaps eras.
+The struggle will not be easy or swift.
 There will be setbacks and disappointments.
-The steady march of authoritarianism and nationalism will not simply listen to the moral pleas of politicians or the UN.
-But we must make the collective voices of democracy and liberty and equality heard.
-If the journey is long, let us begin.
-Let us take the first steps now with courage and determination.
+The authoritarians and the xenophobes will not suddenly heed the moral pleas of those who appeal to the “better angels of our nature.”
+But we have a solemn obligation to make the collective voices of democracy, liberty, and equality heard.
+Let us now take the first steps with courage and determination.